 Safe storage gun laws would reduce the number of guns stolen each year, they also reduce gun accidents, injuries and gun suicides for teenagers.
 Massachusetts fines citizens $7,500 when gun owners fail to secure their firearms.
 I think a national safe storage gun policy could be treated as a civil offense, like a DUI with a fine of $5,000 to the owner of guns lost, misplaced or stolen and used in a gun crime, gun injury or gun death.
 Also, 200 hours of community service would drive home the point of safe storage gun laws.

 The NFA and AWB were good examples of effective gun control.
 But those laws were enacted to fix the problems of the 1930s and 1990s.
 Gun control must be comprehensive to be effective.
 And we need new comprehensive firearm restrictions to solve our mass shooting and LEO death problems for the 21st century.

 There was an obvious correlation between the decrease in LEO deaths and the enactment of the NFA.
 And LEOs should demand greater gun restrictions, their lives depend on it.
 I bet if we put similar restrictions on semi-automatic weapons, we’d see a similar decline in LEO and civilian gun homicides.

-We can’t prevent all every mass shooting and police officer from being slain but we can do more to prevent some of them from happening so often.
+We can’t prevent every mass shooting, nor can we prevent every police officer from being slain, but we can do more to prevent some of them from happening so often.